New book club Books & Brews kicks off at Yampa Valley Brewing Co.

 “None of us would be doing what we’re doing without each other,” she said.

-She was mulling over the idea of organizing a book club, and happened to mention the idea during her side job at Yampa Valley Brewing Co.
+She was mulling over the idea of organizing a book club, and happened to mention the idea during her side job at Yampa Valley Brewing Co. in Hayden.

 “Everyone got really excited about the idea of having (the book club) in Hayden,” Simmers said.

 So Off the Beaten Path partnered with Yampa Valley Brewing Co. to host a twice-per-month book club: Books & Brews.
-The club’s first meeting was on July 14, and continues every second and fourth Sunday, starting at 6 p.m. at the brewery.
+The club’s first meeting was July 14, and continues every second and fourth Sunday, starting at 6 p.m. at the brewery.

 At the first meeting, in brainstorming a book to read for the next meeting, attendees nominated a list of titles and authors three pages long.
 Then, as a whole group, they whittled the list down to the 1992 novel “Ishmael,” by Daniel Quinn.